 San Juan is the cultural and commercial hub of the archipelago that shares its name.
 Friday Harbor, the county seat, is larger and both more vibrant and crowded than any of the towns on Orcas or Lopez, yet San Juan still has miles of rural roads, uncrowded beaches, and rolling woodlands.
-It's easy to get here, too, making San Juan the preferred destination for travelers who have time to visit only
+It's easy to get here, too, making San Juan the preferred destination for travelers who have time to visit only one island.

 The 18th century brought explorers from England and Spain, but the island remained sparsely populated until the mid-1800s.
 From the 1880s Friday Harbor and its newspaper were controlled by lime-company owner and Republican bigwig John S. McMillin, who virtually ran San Juan Island as a personal fiefdom from 1886 until his death in 1936.
 The town's main street, rising from the harbor and ferry landing up the slopes of a modest hill, hasn't changed much in the past few decades, though the cafés, inns, and shops have become increasingly urbane.